Brilliant music festivals in Hertfordshire in 2026

 Find about more about Stone Valley Festival South

-WoolyFest 2025, Woolmer Green, near Knebworth
+WoolyFest 2026, Woolmer Green, near Knebworth

 This small one-day family-friendly festival celebrates local Hertfordshire musicians.
 There are fairground rides for kids, two stages for the bands plus a DJ stage.
+Profits from the festival support local charities.

 - Vibe: small village festival with two stages, highlighting local Herts artists